The Australian government recently received a body image report that advises on all manner of aspects to help build a better body image.

 Also, Mia Freedman who was the chair of the advisory body was today on ABC radio’s Life Matters program talking about the report – you can listen to the interview here

 Mia used to be the Editor of Australian Cosmpolitan Magazine and worked hard at including all sorts of body shapes and sizes into the editorial content of the magazine when she was in the position.
 Listen to what she says about the experience on the interview.
-Here is also a link to her blog Mamamia where she writes about the experience of being on the board and who else was involved.

 Here is what is proposed:

 VOLUNTARY INDUSTRY CODE OF CONDUCT ON BODY IMAGE

 Organisations that sign up to this Code of Conduct will abide by the following principles:

 Use positive content and messaging to support the development of a positive body image and realistic and healthy physical goals and aspirations among consumers.

 Use a diverse range of people that are appropriate to their target audience.
 When considering diversity, particular focus should be given to including a range of body shapes, sizes and ethnicities.

 Use advertising that supports positive and healthy body image behaviour.